nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/README.md

 # GL4U: June 2022 RNAseq Educator Bootcamp - Pilot

-This directory holds the bootcamp setup instructions and training materials used for the pilot GL4U: RNA sequencing (RNAseq) Educator Bootcamp, which was developed through a collaboration between [NASA GeneLab](https://genelab.nasa.gov/) and the [NASA Center for Climate Simulation, NCCS](https://www.nccs.nasa.gov/) [Science Managed Could Environment, SMCE](https://www.nccs.nasa.gov/systems/SMCE) team.
+This directory holds the bootcamp setup instructions and training materials used for the pilot GL4U: RNA sequencing (RNAseq) Educator Bootcamp, which was developed through a collaboration between [NASA GeneLab](https://genelab.nasa.gov/) and the [Jet Propulsion Laboratory (JPL) Planetary Protection Center of Excellence’s (PPCoE)](https://planetaryprotection.jpl.nasa.gov/) Virtual Opportunities for BIoinformatiCs RESearch (VOICES) program, and utilizes the [NASA Center for Climate Simulation, NCCS](https://www.nccs.nasa.gov/) [Science Managed Could Environment, SMCE](https://www.nccs.nasa.gov/systems/SMCE) system for compute resources.
 The pilot GL4U: RNAseq Educator Bootcamp contains materials similar to the [2021 GL4U: RNAseq Student Bootcamp](../June_2021_Student_Pilot), including introductory command line and space biology-specific lectures, hands-on instruction via Jupyter Notebooks (JNs) for running general Unix and R commands and for processing RNAseq data using [GeneLab's RNAseq standard processing pipeline, version D](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-D.md), but also contains instructions for educators to subsequently teach the bootcamp content at their home institution.
 These materials were organized into a week and a half long training program as detailed in the [schedule](Bootcamp_Schedule.md).
 The entire bootcamp will be recorded and the recordings will be uploaded [here](), broken up based on each day of instruction indicated in the [schedule](Bootcamp_Schedule.md).

 ---
 ## Bootcamp Setup Instructions